YarC7/AnoChat/README.md

 ## 🧠 AI & Memory

 User personalization is handled via the `user_memory` table.
 This allows the AI to remember user preferences and past interactions across sessions.
 Detailed design can be found in [bank/memory-context.md](bank/memory-context.md).

+## 🔧 Config & SEO

+- Site metadata and the web app manifest live in `app/manifest.ts` and `app/layout.tsx`.
+Update page-level metadata or the layout's `metadata` export to set titles, descriptions, and Open Graph tags.
+- The repo provides `app/robots/route.ts` and `app/sitemap/route.ts` for search indexing—update these as needed and set `NEXT_PUBLIC_SITE_URL` in your environment.
+- For best results: use canonical URLs, structured data (JSON-LD), server-side meta tags for core pages, and ensure compression and cache headers are configured for static assets.

 ## 📡 Real-time Architecture